alisajidcs/power-plant-consumption-report/readme.md

-### Heading
+### How to Use

-## Setup

-Run these commands in sequence

-`npm install`

-`npx sequelize-cli db:migrate`

-`npx sequelize-cli db:seed:all`

-Now the data is ready in database and you start the server
+Once the data is ready in database and you start the server using one of the methods below

 `npm run dev`